-We have defined each KPI in the Detailed Benchmarking Data section below (starting at page 39).
+We have defined each KPI in the Detailed Benchmarking Data section below (starting at page 38).
 You can refer to these definitions as you collect your data to ensure an apples-to-apples benchmarking comparison in Step 2.

-You may also find it helpful, if possible, to review the collected data with key personnel at your service provider who understand the Contact Center's operations.
+You may also find it helpful to review your collected data with other key personnel who understand your Contact Center's operations.
 They can often provide context for the data and spot potential anomalies or inaccuracies.